mcgillradar/bugtracker/README.md

 2. Install [miniconda3](https://docs.conda.io/en/latest/miniconda.html)
 Select the version marked "Python3.7 Miniconda3 Linux 64-bit" and run the installer.

-3. Run the miniconda3 command line, and change directory into the bugtracker repository folder.
+3. Open a terminal, and change directory into the bugtracker repository folder.
 Run the following commands to create and activate the environment:

 ```sh
 conda env create --name bugtracker --file=environment_linux.yml